LookBfrYouX/Wasteless/Epic Proposal.md

 As a potential customer, I can see nutrition facts and allergy information of a listing.

-AC1: I can view the nutritional facts of a product on the listing's detail and product detail page.
+AC1: As a logged-in user, I can view the nutritional facts of a product listed for sale on the listing's details page.

 AC2: The nutritional information is collapsable on the listing's details page, so that I can save screen real estate if I am not interested in the information.